dreamerslab/jquery.secret/README.md

 > basicly you can store anything you want

 ### Namespace
 `$.secret()` has 1 layer namespace support.
 With large application we might need to split our code into modules.
-For example:
+> Example code:

     // create a function that generates flickr api sig
     $.secret( 'in', 'FLICKR.apiSig', function( args ){
       // here 'this.defaultParams' equals to 'FLICKR.defaultParams'
       return md5( args.secret + this.defaultParams.concat( args.extraParams.split( "&" ) ).sort().join('').replace( '=', '' ));
     });

+    // another function for searching images on google
+    $.secret( 'in', 'GOOGLE.searchImage', function( args ){
+      // do other stuffs here
+    }

+    // assamble your code in the sandbox
+    $.secret( 'in', 'SANDBOX.moduleName', function( args ){
+      // assamble your code here
+    }

 ## Demo
-Please see demo.html
+See demo/index.html

 ## License